Luxemburg-Casco High School

-Luxemburg-Casco High School (known informally as L-C) is a public high school located in Luxemburg, Wisconsin.
+Luxemburg-Casco High School (known informally as L-C) is a public high school located in Luxemburg, Wisconsin, United States.
 It serves the greater Luxemburg-Casco area, and was founded in 1968 as a result of a merger between the school districts of Luxemburg and Casco.

 Athletics

 L-C's athletic teams are known as the Spartans, and compete in the North Eastern Conference.
 The Spartans have won twenty-three WIAA state championships, tied with Wisconsin Rapids' Lincoln High School for eighteenth most in WIAA history.

 Enrollment

 From 2000 to 2019, high school enrollment declined 13.8%.